sralph/md-ws/README.md

 # Topology

-This is the topology used for the lab exercised
+This is the topology used for the lab exercise.

 <img width="1536" height="864" alt="Topology" src="https://github.com/user-attachments/assets/0ea3df5e-d841-45b9-9701-c57a3695194f" />